 By terms of GDP per capita, The Bahamas is one of the richest countries in the Americas.
 A lot of offshore companies and other entities are based here.
 Tourism is also very important for the economy.

 The country is becoming an increasingly popular seat of operation for companies in the Forex industry.
-This is due to the fact that the Securities Commission of The Bahamas have made it attractive for Forex Brokers to incorporate here.
+This is due to the fact that the Securities Commission of The Bahamas have made it attractive for Fx trading Brokers to incorporate here.
 The Securities Commission of The Bahamas has created a regulation that is very business friendly for these brokers.
 The Bahamas is a fast, secure and professional place to operate your brokerage from and the country is in high standing with other nations making it easy to do business in the US and Europe.

 What’s the official language in The Bahamas?